juniorsundarCasual/TGT/vault/volume-6.chapter-403.md

 [It took a lot of effort from my side to make it happen.
 But I deemed it necessary.
 I don't want a repeat of my previous world, of course,] Tron answered matter-of-factly.

-"This creature of the void," Wei Zao cut in.
+"These creatures of the void," Wei Zao cut in.
 "What do they look like?"

 [They look like madness,] Tron answered curtly.